Mary Wakefield (journalist): Early life

-Wakefield is the daughter of the antique and architectural expert Sir Humphry Wakefield, 2nd Baronet and Hon.
-Katherine Mary Alice, daughter of Evelyn Baring, 1st Baron Howick of Glendale, a colonial administrator in Africa.
+Wakefield is the daughter of the antique and architectural expert Sir Humphry Wakefield, 2nd Baronet and the Hon.
+Katherine Mary Alice, daughter of Evelyn Baring, 1st Baron Howick of Glendale, a colonial administrator in Africa, a younger son of Evelyn Baring, 1st Earl of Cromer.
 She has two brothers; Maximilian Wakefield (born 1967), an entrepreneur and racing car driver, and Jack Wakefield (born 1977), former director of the Firtash Foundation and an art critic who writes for The Spectator and other publications.
 A third brother, William Wakefield, was born in 1975 and died in infancy.

 Wakefield was educated at the independent girls' boarding school Wycombe Abbey and at the University of Edinburgh (MA).

-Family provenance

-Through her mother, she is descended from Evelyn Baring, 1st Baron Howick of Glendale, the Governor of Kenya during the Mau Mau uprising, and Albert Grey, 4th Earl Grey, a Governor General of Canada, and through the latter, Charles Grey, 2nd Earl Grey, of the House of Grey, a former Prime Minister of the United Kingdom, after whom Earl Grey tea is named.

 Career

 Wakefield has worked at the weekly magazine The Spectator for twenty years, since Boris Johnson was editor, and was commissioning editor in 2017, assistant editor from 2001 and then deputy editor.
 She also writes for the magazine as a columnist, and has written for The Sun, Daily Mail, The Telegraph and The Times.

 In 2015, following an online petition, Wakefield apologised and amended an article she had written for The Spectator in which she described an 18-year-old who had recently died in a moped crash as a "thuggish white lad".

-Her father's Chillingham Castle website refers to her as "Daughter Mary, a musician and painter, [who] is also Assistant Editor of The Spectator".

-She has in her work been highly critical of what she refers to as "the carnage caused by the trans madness".

 Personal life

 In December 2011, Wakefield married Dominic Cummings, a friend of her brother Jack Wakefield.
 In 2016, they had a son, (Alexander) Cedd, named after an Anglo-Saxon saint.

 She is a convert to Catholicism, having been raised in the Anglican tradition.
 Wakefield was portrayed by Liz White in the 2019 Channel 4 drama Brexit: The Uncivil War.
-Wakefield is second cousin once removed to Alexander Armstrong; they share a direct ancestor in the person of colonial administrator Sir John Perronet Thompson.